grnt426/PowuhGred/README.md

 implementation.

 Power Grid is a game of market superiority.
 Your goal is to power more cities than your opponents.
-Power plants are brough to auction for all players to bid on, powered by coal, oil, garbage or uranium or wind, they are the workhorses of your utility.
+Power plants are brought to auction for all players to bid on, powered by coal, oil, garbage or uranium or wind, they are the workhorses of your utility.
 Resources are purchased in a market where prices are dominated by supply and demand.
 Players build out their connections to more cities in a